Travel Insurance FAQs

 For full details, please see your policy wording.

-However, if you are need to travel to a country or specific area, where FCDO are advising against ‘all travel’ or ‘all but essential travel’.
-You can visit our sister brand, High Risk Voyager, as it can offer coverage for individuals travelling to a high-risk territorial zone and area.
-Please visit High Risk Voyager to find out more.
+However, if you are planning to travel to a country or specific area, where the FCDO are advising against ‘all travel’ or ‘all but essential travel’, you can visit our sister brand, High Risk Voyager, which is specifically designed to offer coverage for individuals travelling to a high-risk territorial zones and areas.
+Please visit High Risk Voyager by clicking here to find out more.

 Unfortunately, InsuraTrip Travel Insurance does not provide cover if you have already left your home to start your trip.

-But, if you have already departed, there is no need to worry, as our sister brand, Voyager Travel Insurance can offer coverage for travellers who have left their homes.
+If you have already departed, there is no need to worry as our sister brand, Voyager Travel Insurance can offer policies for travellers who have already left their homes.
 Please visit Voyager Travel Insurance to find out more.